fractalmandala/brhatNew/src/routes/dhiti/onradhakrishnan.md

 tags: radhakrishnan, teacher
 date: "2022-09-05"
 image: https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/05dhiti/37.webp
+excerpt: "On this Teacher's Day, we scope some views of the man behind the legacy.
+His wide range, his exposure to Western civilization, his own readings of Dharma- these gave to Shri Radhakrishnan a unique view, a distinct voice.
+Art, intuition, science - he had insights on all."
 ---

 Controversies of the day pass but eternal questions endure.
 Sarvepalli Radhakrishnan dedicated his life to precisely these eternal questions: From where does art derive its moving power?
 What is the mysterious source of scientific insight?
 How to differentiate between dogmatic religion and genuine spiritual insight?